Koha-Community/kohadocs/source/cataloging.rst

    |image1269|

--  Finally you can use the :ref:`Batch Item Modification <batch-item-modification-label>` tool
+-  Finally you can use the :ref:`batch item modification <batch-item-modification-label>` tool

 .. _quick-item-status-updates-label:

-Quick Item Status Updates
+Quick item status updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Often circulation staff need to change the status of an item to Lost or